nickfargo/omicron/README.md

 #### keys( obj )

-Returns an object's keys in an ordered string array.
+Returns an object’s keys in an ordered string array.

 #### invert( array )